-- 4. Upon receiving a decision finding an infringement communicated in accordance with paragraph 7, the provider of hosting services concerned shall without undue delay reinstate the content or access thereto, without prejudice to the possibility to enforce its terms and conditions in accordance with Union and national law. - 5.
-By deviation from Article 14(1) and from paragraphs 1 and 2 of this Article, where required by the constitutional law of the Member State where the provider of hosting services has its main establishment or where its legal representative resides or is established, that Member State may decide that removal orders issued by the competent authorities of other Member States are to be transmitted through the Coordinating Authority of that Member State.
+5. By deviation from Article 14(1) and from paragraphs 1 and 2 of this Article, where required by the constitutional law of the Member State where the provider of hosting services has its main establishment or where its legal representative resides or is established, that Member State may decide that removal orders issued by the competent authorities of other Member States are to be transmitted through the Coordinating Authority of that Member State.
 That Member State shall inform the Commission of its decision and of its reasons for taking the decision.
 The Commission shall make publicly available, and keep up-to-date, a list of Member States that took the decision referred to in this subparagraph.

-The receiving Coordinating Authority of establishment shall as soon as possible and in any event within 72 hours of receiving the removal order transmit the removal order covered by the first subparagraph to the provider of hosting services, unless it adopts a reasoned decision within these 72 hours that the removal order seriously or manifestly infringes this Regulation or the fundamental rights and freedoms guaranteed by the Charter.
+The Coordinating Authority of establishment shall as soon as possible and in any event within 72 hours of receiving the removal order transmit the removal order covered by the first subparagraph to the provider of hosting services, unless it adopts a reasoned decision within these 72 hours that the removal order seriously or manifestly infringes this Regulation or the fundamental rights and freedoms guaranteed by the Charter.
 The removal order shall only have legal effect upon the transmission thereof to the provider of hosting services.

-- 6.4.
-The receiving Coordinating Authority of establishment competent authority shall, before adopting a decision pursuant to the second subparagraph of paragraph 2 or the second subparagraph of paragraph 5 3, inform the Coordinating Authority competent authority of the Member State whose authority issued the removal order of its intention to adopt the decision and of its reasons for doing so. - 7.
-5. Where the receiving Coordinating Authority of establishment competent authority adopts a reasoned decision in accordance with the second subparagraph of paragraph 2 or the second subparagraph of paragraph 5 3 of this Article, as applicable, it shall, without delay, transmit that decision, if necessary through the Coordinating Authority, to the Coordinating Authority authority that of the Member State whose authority issued the removal order, the provider of the hosting services provider and the EU Centre.
+- 6. The Coordinating Authority of establishment shall, before adopting a decision pursuant to the second subparagraph of paragraph 2 or the second subparagraph of paragraph 5, inform the Coordinating Authority of the Member State whose authority issued the removal order of its intention to adopt the decision and of its reasons for doing so. - 7.
+Where the Coordinating Authority of establishment adopts a reasoned decision in accordance with the second subparagraph of paragraph 2, it shall, without delay, transmit that decision, to the Coordinating Authority of the Member State whose authority issued the removal order, the provider of hosting services and the EU Centre.